 - Sought-after technical skills and transferrable competencies (e.g. working in teams; ethical judgment; critical thinking; intercultural competences, etc.)

-Don’t forget to research possible commute routes and time you need to get to your job interview.
+For in-person interviews, don’t forget to research possible commute routes and time you need to get to your job interview.

 The next step in your preparation is to do a thorough review of the following: (1) the position’s duties and responsibilities; (2) your experiences; (3) application materials; and (4) interview logistics.